paulhayes/Sussex-PPE-mask-adapter/README.md

 * 5 solid layers bottom
 * Orientation - print so the circular narrow section is on the bottom, clip at the top

 Use vaseline to make the seals airtight.
+Note that the version information is etched onto the model to be an aid when slicing; it is not deep enough to be visible when printed (unless your 3D Printer is high resolution).

 # SAFETY NOTES